13 Podcasts That'll Make You Smarter, Healthier & Happier

 Gateway Episode: Episode 33: When Is a Sale Not Really a Sale?

-Note to Self - This podcast is self-described as "the tech show about being human," and that pretty much sums it up.
+Note to Self - The tagline of Note to Self is "the tech show about being human," and that pretty much sums it up.
 The host talks about everything from maintaining your privacy online to the legal risk of texting while driving.

 Gateway Episode: Messages From the Beyond (about an app that lets you send messages to your loved ones after you've died)

-Joblogues - This podcast is a conversation between two smart, funny women all about getting ahead in the workplace, whether it's nailing your next interview or revamping your digital presence.
+Joblogues - This one’s simply a conversation between two smart, funny women all about getting ahead in the workplace, whether it's nailing your next interview or revamping your digital presence.
 They have a great rapport, often touching on current events and bringing in interesting guests.

 Gateway Episode: Episode 23: Working While Woke

-Planet Money - This podcast breaks down complicated financial topics into bite-sized, easy-to-understand stories, usually in 20 minutes or less.
-They make dry topics like taxes, banking and Wall Street a heck of a lot more interesting and hyper-relevant to everyday life.
+Planet Money - Complicated financial topics broken down into bite-sized, easy-to-understand stories, usually in 20 minutes or less — that’s Planet Money in a nutshell.
+The hosts make dry topics like taxes, banking and Wall Street a heck of a lot more interesting and hyper-relevant to everyday life.

 Gateway Episode: Jubilee! (about what happened when everyone in Iceland's debts were suddenly forgiven, and whether it could work in the U.S.)